alexeibex/alexeibex.github.io/constitutionallaw.md

 </details>

+- **Class Discussion**
   - Malaportionment of Vote - Denial of a Republican form of Government
     - Brought under 14th Amendment, Equal Protection Under The Law
     - Does not invoke a political question
+  - 6 PQ Factors
+    1. Textual Commitment
+    2. Lack of Standing Standing